 The process of enhancing user satisfaction with a product by improving the usability, accessibility, and pleasure provided in the interaction with the product.

 The key part of this is “user satisfaction”.
-This means the role of a UX Designer often incorporates activities like customer interviews, user observations and prototyping; which are all bloody great, but probably not enough to build and launch a brand new product or service.
+This means the role of a UX Designer often incorporates activities like customer interviews, user observations and prototyping; which are all really great, but in the grand scheme of things, not enough to build and launch a brand new product or service into a market.